joelsita/project-two/README.md

 ## Game Page
   ![navigation](assets/images/game.png)
+ - Game title
+ - There are 6 buttons in Game page
    - Play-game button: display in grey colour to show where you are located in the page.
 I have added orange colour when the user hover-on home button.
+   - home game button: Displays in blue colour, when when the user hover-on  button it changes in orange.
+This button brings the user in home page.

 ## About us Section
 This section provide about information about mags foundation.
 This outline your principle and goals. it provides great deatils of the services we operate.